facebookresearch/habitat-lab/habitat-baselines/habitat_baselines/il/README.md

 ### Configuration:

-Configuration for training the VQA (answering) model can be found in `habitat-baselines/habitat_baselines/config/eqa/il_vqa.yaml`.
+Configuration for training the VQA (answering) model can be found in `habitat_baselines/config/eqa/il_vqa.yaml`.

 The VQA trainer picks the EQA CNN pre-trained encoder checkpoint by default from `data/eqa/eqa_cnn_pretrain/checkpoints/epoch_5.ckpt`.
-If you want to use a different checkpoint for the EQA CNN encoder, the corresponding path can be changed in the aforementioned config file's `EQA_CNN_PRETRAIN_CKPT_PATH` parameter.
+If you want to use a different checkpoint for the EQA CNN encoder, the corresponding path can be changed in the aforementioned config file's `eqa_cnn_pretrain_ckpt_path` parameter.

 ### Train:

 ```
- python -u habitat_baselines/run.py --exp-config habitat-baselines/habitat_baselines/config/eqa/il_vqa.yaml --run-type train
+python -u habitat_baselines/run.py \
+  --exp-config habitat_baselines/config/eqa/il_vqa.yaml \
+  --run-type train
 ```

 Training checkpoints are by default stored in `data/eqa/vqa/checkpoints`.